 Florida’s agricultural industry is the state’s second-largest economic contributor, right behind tourism.
 But, despite making fundamental contributions to the food system and economy, nearly all of Immokalee’s farmworkers live below the poverty line and have been neglected during the COVID outbreak.

 As those same farmworkers prepare to leave Florida and begin their annual migration up the eastern seaboard and into the Midwest for the summer harvest, many are worried they will bring the coronavirus with them.
 The outbreak in Immokalee may slow for now, but as harvest returns in the fall, we have an opportunity to make sure these people receive adequate care.
+Such as making sure they have the correct PPE from websites like https://stringking.com/ppe/face-masks/cloth-face-mask/, as well as a myriad of other needs that must be met.
 Here are ways you can make a positive impact for the people of Immokalee and all of our beloved farmworkers.

 - Sign the petition to protect Florida farmworkers.
 Click Here.
 There are currently less than 5,000 signatures needed.